Catherine Burt Driver, MD

 - Find a local Rheumatologist in your town

-- Fibromyalgia is a central pain syndrome characterized by chronic pain, fatigue, and tenderness to touch.
+- Fibromyalgia is a pain syndrome characterized by chronic pain, fatigue, and tenderness to touch.

 - Fibromyalgia is the most common cause of chronic, widespread pain in the United States.